What to Do If Your Wallet is Lost or Stolen

 You’re eligible to file a claim for a stolen wallet, even if the theft happens away from home.

-However, renters insurance and homeowners insurance do cover theft.
-So if your wallet is stolen, even if you are away from home, you’re eligible to file a claim.
+Good news: renters insurance does cover theft.
+So if your wallet was actually stolen, even away from home, you can file a claim.

-It’s also worth noting that if your wallet gets stolen and the thief uses your credit card, Lemonade renters insurance will cover any charges you’re held responsible for up to $500, and no deductible applies to this coverage.
+Here’s something cool: if your wallet gets stolen and the thief uses your credit card, Lemonade will cover any charges you’re responsible for up to $500—and there’s no deductible for this coverage.

-You can read more here about renters insurance policies and theft.
+Read more about how renters insurance handles theft.

 7-step guide to filing a claim for a stolen wallet